jwrr/lued/README.md

 <a name="contribute"></a>
 Contribute
 ----------
-Welcome to the lued development!

-We are an inclusive community with the common goal of improving the lued text editor.
+Contributors are welcome.

 This guide explains how to contribute to the project.
-All processes in this document are designed to streamline the development effort, to avoid bottlenecks, and to ultimately give a pleasant experience to all involved.
+The goal is to streamline the development effort, avoid bottlenecks, and hopefully make a pleasant experience to all involved.
+It's okay if you don't follow these steps, but it may lead to a less efficient process.

 All contributions must be under the [MIT LICENSE](https://opensource.org/licenses/MIT).
+This license is very permissive, granting the end-user maximum freedom.
+It's also a very brief, readable license.
 [Lua](http://www.lua.org/) and many Lua-based projects use this license.

 Here is the typical flow for a contribution.

-* Create an [issue](https://github.com/jwrr/lued/issues).
-Describe the issue and why you want it.
+* Create an [issue](https://github.com/jwrr/lued/issues) that describes what you want and and why you want it.
 The 'proper' flow is to create an issue before doing any development.
-But let's be real, it's likely you're already done coding, it's working the way you like, and you're now ready to share.
+But in reality, it's likely you're already done coding, you like how it works, and you're now ready to share.
-* Create a [Fork](https://help.github.com/articles/fork-a-repo/) of the Lued repo into your area (just click on the 'fork' button in the upper left of this page).
+* Create a [Fork](https://help.github.com/articles/fork-a-repo/) of the Lued repo (just click on the 'fork' button in the upper left of this page).
-* Clone your fork: git clone https://username@github.com/username/lued
+* Clone your fork: `git clone https://username@github.com/username/lued`
-* Create a branch: git checkout -b username/featurename
+* Create a branch: `git checkout -b meaningful-branch-name`
 * Make your changes.
 Please remember test cases and documentation.
 * Add and commit.
-The commit message should be a short title (less than 50 char).
+The commit message should be a short title.
 If more description is needed then insert a blank line between the title line and the detailed description.
-* Push to your fork on Github: git push origin username/featurename
+* Push to your fork on Github: `git push origin branch-name`
 * Create a pull request.
 Click 'Pull Request' on your fork's Github page.
-* Maintainer(s) will review your change and may make changes.
+* A maintainer will review your change and may make changes.
 When approved your changes (on your branch) will be pulled into the lued repo and merged to the dev branch.
 Eventually your changes will be merged into the master branch and will be part of the next release.

 <hr>